• Skip to primary navigation

 Mashed Bananas in a clear glass mixing bowl

-3. Add in the baking soda, vanilla extract, ground cinnamon and sea salt.
+• Add in the baking soda, vanilla extract, and ground cinnamon.

 Banana Oatmeal Bars Ingredients in a clear glass mixing bowl